Aviation in World War I: Impact

 By war's end, the impact of aerial missions on the ground war was in retrospect mainly tactical; strategic bombing, in particular, was still very rudimentary indeed.
 This was partly due to its restricted funding and use, as it was, after all, a new technology.
 On the other hand, the artillery, which had perhaps the greatest effect of any military arm in this war, was in very large part as devastating as it was due to the availability of aerial photography and aerial "spotting" by balloon and aircraft.
 By 1917 weather bad enough to restrict flying was considered as good as "putting the gunner's eyes out".

 Some, such as then-Brigadier General Billy Mitchell, commander of all American air combat units in France, claimed, "[T]he only damage that has come to [Germany] has been through the air".
 Mitchell was famously controversial in his view that the future of war was not on the ground or at sea, but in the air.

-During the course of the War, German aircraft losses accounted to 27,637 by all causes, while Entente losses numbered over 88,613 lost (52,640 France & 35,973 Great Britain).
+During the course of the War, the exact number of German, British and French planes destroyed is unknown.
+However, the Luftstreitkräfte suffered enormous losses, so much so that seeing a German plane was considered rare towards the end of the war.